odoonix/docker-postfix/README.md

 ---
-title: A Postrix service to relay to Odoo
+title: A Postfix Micro System
 ---

 Postfix host ("postfix null client") for your Docker containers.
-Based on Alpine Linux.

 This image allows you to run POSTFIX internally inside your docker cloud/swarm installation to centralise outgoing email sending.
-The embedded postfix enables you to either _send messages directly_ or _relay them to your company's main server_.
+The embedded postfix enables you to either _send messages directly_ or _relay them to other main server_.

 This is a _server side_ POSTFIX image, geared towards emails that need to be sent from your applications.
-That's why this postfix configuration does not support username / password login or similar client-side security features.
+That's why this postfix configuration does not support username / password login or similar client-side security features by default.

 **IF YOU WANT TO SET UP AND MANAGE A POSTFIX INSTALLATION FOR END USERS, THIS IMAGE IS NOT FOR YOU.**
 If you need it to manage your application's outgoing queue, read on.

 ## TL;DR